KahWee - Web Development, AI Tools & Tech Trends

 brew services start mysql

-Start Apache (requires sudo because it binds to port 80):
+Start Apache (requires sudo for port 80):

 sudo apachectl start

-To restart Apache after config changes:
+Restart after config changes:

 sudo apachectl restart

-Setting up VirtualHosts for local domains
+VirtualHosts for local domains

 # Virtual hosts